SSWConsulting/SSW.Rules.Content/rules/github-sprint-templates/rule.md

 ---
 type: rule
-title: GitHub Issues - Do you create a template for your Sprint Reviews, Retros and Forecasts?
+title: GitHub Issues - Do you create templates for Sprint Reviews/Retros? and Forecasts?
 uri: github-sprint-templates
 authors: